nicolabs/nicobot/README.md

 Below are the most important configuration options for this bot (please also check the generic options below) :

 - **--max-count <integer>** will define how many messages to read at maximum before exiting.
-This allows the recipient to send several messages in answer, but currently all of those messages are only returned at once after they all have been typed so they cannot be parsed one by one.
-To give x tries to the recipient, run x times this bot instead.
+This allows the recipient to send several messages in answer.
+However currently all of those messages are returned at once after they all have been read by the bot so they cannot be parsed on the fly.
+To give _x_ tries to the recipient, run _x_ times this bot instead.
-- **--pattern <name> <pattern>** defines a pattern that make the bot quit when matched.
-It is a [regular expression pattern](https://docs.python.org/3/howto/regex.html#regex-howto).
-It can be given several times, hence the `<name>` field that will allow identifying which pattern(s) matched.
+- **--pattern <name> <pattern>** defines a pattern that will end the bot when matched.
+It takes 2 arguments : a symbolic name and a [regular expression pattern](https://docs.python.org/3/howto/regex.html#regex-howto) that will be tested against each message.
+It can be passed several times in the same command line, hence the `<name>` argument, which will allow identifying which pattern(s) matched.

 Sample configuration can be found in `test/askbot-sample-conf`.